AussieSeaweed/personal-website/source/index.rst

 My name is Juho, and I'm a final-year undergrad at the University of Toronto.
 My `CV <https://github.com/AussieSeaweed/personal-cv/releases/latest/download/main.pdf>`_, `GitHub <https://github.com/AussieSeaweed>`_, `Google Scholar <https://scholar.google.com/citations?user=iHbLHD0AAAAJ>`_, `blog (this site) <https://sword.land/>`_, `LinkedIn <https://www.linkedin.com/in/aussieseaweed/>`_, and `email <mailto:juho-kim@outlook.com>`_ can be accessed from `my landing page <https://juhokim.net>`_.

 I enjoy writing code, especially in (computational) game theory, computer games, and computer poker.
-I'm also really interested in topics of symbolic computation, computer music, (parts of) software engineering, generative art (**not** generative AI), electronic design automation, systems programming, and quantum computing.
+I'm also really interested in topics of symbolic computation, (parts of) software engineering, and generative art (**not** generative AI).

 Other than that, I like to play video games, listen to classical music, watch anime, and read about politics, history, and philosophy.
 I'm a proficient player of the piano and clarinet.
 Fluent in English and Korean, I'm currently learning French, Japanese, and Hanja.